Accidents caused by objects inserted in the eye, nose or ears are common, especially for children.

 - encourage older children to keep their toys away from younger children

-- supervise children under the age of three at all times they are in contact with small objects, which include small items of food such as peas or beans.
+- supervise children under the age of three at all times they are in contact with small objects, which include small items of food such as peas, beans or watermelon seeds.

 If you think a child has an object in their eye, nose or ear take the child to see a doctor.